msjimc/Get_LOC/README.md

 * While primarily a Windows program it can run on a range of Linux and macOS computers with the aid of Wine ([website](https://www.winehq.org/) and [guide](https://github.com/msjimc/RunningWindowsProgramsOnLinux)) (Figure 2).

 ### Python script: p_Get_LOC.py
-* Searchers NCBI's Gene dataset using Python implementation of EDirect using the ___edirect.pipeline___ process to run this command -
+* Searchers NCBI's Gene dataset using the Python implementation of EDirect using the ___edirect.pipeline___ process to run this command -
 > esearch -db gene -query {name}[Gene Name] | efetch -format gdc

 * The script requires that EDirect is installed in your computer.